 Theta categorizes philanthropy in three areas: service, focusing on hands-on volunteering for others; fundraising, or collecting monetary or in-kind donations for causes close to our hearts; and advocacy, or championing a cause through public support, education, and awareness.

-The philanthropic priorities of Kappa Alpha Theta include our own Kappa Alpha Theta Foundation, whose vision it is to give every Theta ever opportunity to make a difference, and Court Appointed Special Advocates (CASA), a network committed to providing a voice to abused and neglected children in the foster care system.
-Through these organizations, members of Kappa Alpha Theta show their commitment to lifelong education; leadership; growth; and the support, care, and welfare of children.
+The philanthropic priorities of Kappa Alpha Theta include our own Kappa Alpha Theta Foundation, whose vision is to give every Theta every opportunity to make a difference in the world, and the National CASA/GAL Association for Children, a network committed to providing a voice to children experiencing abuse and neglect in the foster care system.
+Through these philanthropic priorities, members of Kappa Alpha Theta show their commitment to lifelong education; leadership; growth; and the support, care, and welfare of children.

 Service in Action

 Each year, Theta collegians and alumnae spend thousands of hours volunteering for their communities and people in need.
-Whether through the Fraternity’s annual Day of Service, volunteering with a local CASA/GAL organization, or donating time to local charities and non-profits, Thetas are making an impact on their communities and in the world.
+Whether through Theta’s annual Day of Service, volunteering with a local CASA/GAL program, or donating time to other local charities and non-profits, Thetas are making an impact in their communities and in the world.

 Fundraising in Action

-Thetas certainly make an impact with their fundraising dollars.
-Chapters host fundraisers each year benefiting CASA and Theta Foundation, not only collecting monetary donations, but also soliciting sponsorships for events.
-We also organization events to collect supplies for CASA children or others in need.
+Thetas make an impact with their fundraising dollars.
+Chapters host fundraisers each year benefiting Theta Foundation and National CASA/GAL, not only collecting monetary donations, but also securing sponsorships for events.
+Our members also organize events to collect supplies for CASA/GAL children or others in need.

 Advocacy in Action